CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     vertexFormat : VertexFormat.POSITION_ONLY
 });
 ```
 * :speedboat: Using `{ /* ... */ }` creates an object literal, which is a memory allocation.
 Avoid designing functions that use an `options` parameter if the function is likely to be a hot spot; otherwise, callers will have to use a scratch variable (see [below](#result-parameters-and-scratch-variables)) for performance.
-Constructor functions are good candidates for `options` parameters since Cesium avoids constructing objects in hot spots.
+Constructor functions for non-math classes are good candidates for `options` parameters since Cesium avoids constructing objects in hot spots.
 For example,
 ```javascript
 var p = new Cartesian3({
     x : 1.0,